pulp/pulpcore-plugin/docs/reference/lazy-support.rst

 ============================================

 Plugins like `pulp-file` sync content using `DeclarativeVersion`.
-Lazy support can be added by specifying `deferred_download=True` at instanciation of :class:`pulpcore.plugin.stages.DeclarativeArtifact`.
+Lazy support can be added by specifying `deferred_download=True` at instantiation of :class:`pulpcore.plugin.stages.DeclarativeArtifact`.

 `Remote.policy` can take several values.
 To easily translate them, consider a snippet like this one